kevinpinscoe/pastebooks/README.md

 # Paste Books

-Self-hosted webapp to store past buffers on different pages which can be shared with other users.
-On each page is a paste buffers stylized as charms (shapes and colors) for easy memory.
+Self-hosted webapp to store past buffers in different books which can be shared with other users.
+On each book is a paste buffers stylized as charms (shapes and colors) for easy memory.
 The idea is for frequent paste buffers for yourself or a team.